najnesnaj/pinetime-zephyr/docs/basicapplications.md

 ## Push the button

-* A button for the posix simulation watch, is a lvgl pushbutton.
+* A button for the posix simulation watch, is a lvgl push button.

-* A button for the pinetime is a realbutton, which needs 2 (!) gpio ports
+* A button for the pinetime is a real button, which needs 2 (!) gpio ports

 * A button for the Desay D6 is a real button, which needs 1 gpio port.